FIDE World Fischer Random Chess Championship 2022: Qualifier 1

 The first qualifier was played from 22 to 24 August 2022.
 100 players participated in the Swiss stage which was won by Samuel Sevian with 7.5 points.
 In the knockout final, Vladimir Fedoseev defeated Eric Hansen to qualify for the main event.

 Qualifier 2

 The second qualifier was played from 29 to 31 August 2022.
-75 players participated in the Swiss stage which was won by Ventakesh Pranav with 7 points.
+75 players participated in the Swiss stage which was won by Pranav V with 7 points.
 In the knockout final, Matthias Blübaum defeated David Navara to qualify for the main event.

 Lichess

 Anyone can play in the Lichess qualifiers.
 The qualifiers follow a multi-stage format: